grepstrength/grepwatch/README.md

 **Catch malicious dependency updates before they reach production!**

-- Forget AI attacks!
-- 2026 is the year of the supply chain attack!
+*Forget AI!
+2026 is the year of the supply chain attack!*

 grepWatch is an open-source dependency behavioral diff engine.
 It watches package registeries across six ecosystems and flags when a new release *changes* in suspicious ways. (e.g. new outbound network calls, added obfuscation, high-entropy strings consistent with encoded payloads, and install-time execution hooks)